Infineon/mtb-example-psoc4-msclp-lls/README.md

 See [AN239805 – Liquid-level sensing with PSOC&trade; 4 CAPSENSE&trade;](https://www.infineon.com/AN239805) for complete details on how to create a liquid level sensing system using CAPSENSE&trade;.
 It also discusses how to design the liquid level sensors.

-This code example uses a **Liquid Level Sensing** widget along with its **Liquid Level Sensing Foam Rejection** sub-widget to accurately measure the liquid level in the bottle as provided with the Liquid Level Sensing Kit.
-The **Liquid Level Sensing Foam Rejection** sub-widget provides accurate liquid level measurements while rejecting foam interference.
+This code example uses a **liquid level sensing** widget along with its **liquid level sensing foam rejection** sub-widget to accurately measure the liquid level in the bottle as provided with the Liquid Level Sensing Kit.
+The **Liquid level sensing foam rejection** sub-widget provides accurate liquid level measurements while rejecting foam interference.

-**Figure 21.
-Liquid Level Sensor widget**
+**Figure 22.
+Liquid level sensor widget**

 <img src="images/llw-widget.png" width="300"/>

 <br>

-**Figure 22.
-Liquid Level Sensor Foam Rejection sub-widget**
+**Figure 23.
+Liquid level sensor foam rejection sub-widget**

 <img src="images/llw-FR-widget.png" width="300"/>

 The design also has an EZI2C peripheral.
 The EZI2C slave peripheral is used to monitor the information of a sensor's raw and processed data on a PC using the CAPSENSE&trade; Tuner available in the Eclipse IDE for ModusToolbox&trade; via I2C communication.

-The firmware scans the **Liquid Level Sensing** widget and the **Liquid Level Sensing Foam Rejection** sub-widget indefinitely.
+The firmware scans the **liquid level sensing** widget and the **liquid level sensing foam rejection** sub-widget indefinitely.
 The scan results are then processed and sent to the CAPSENSE&trade; Tuner via the EZI2C bus.
 The level then can be seen under the **Position** window of the CAPSENSE&trade; Tuner.

-> **Note:** In the current project, the **Liquid Level Sensing** widget and the **Liquid Level Sensing Foam Rejection** sub-widget are scanned separately and needs to be scanned separately; they will not work if scanned together by calling `Cy_CapSense_ScanAllWidgets` due to architectural limitations.
+> **Note:** In the current project, the **liquid level sensing** widget and the **liquid level sensing foam rejection** sub-widget are scanned separately and needs to be scanned separately; they will not work if scanned together by calling `Cy_CapSense_ScanAllWidgets` due to architectural limitations.
 This will get resolved in upcoming releases.

 ### Set up the VDDA supply voltage and debug mode in Device Configurator

 1. Open Device Configurator tool from the **Quick Panel** of the Eclipse for ModusToolbox&trade;

 2. Go to the **System** tab.
-Select the **Power** resource and set the VDDA value under **Operating conditions** as shown in **Figure 23**
+Select the **Power** resource and set the VDDA value under **Operating conditions** as shown in **Figure 24**

-   **Figure 23.
+   **Figure 24.
 Setting the VDDA supply in the System tab of Device Configurator**

    <img src="images/vdda-setting.png" width="800"/>

 3. By default, the debug mode is disabled for this application to reduce power consumption.
-Enable the debug mode to enable the SWD pins, as shown in **Figure 24**:
+Enable the debug mode to enable the SWD pins, as shown in **Figure 25**:

-   **Figure 24.
+   **Figure 25.
 Enable Debug mode in the System tab of Device Configurator**

    <img src="images/debug.png" width="800"/>